Tassos Marinos Tassos Marinos Joomla Extensions

 Can I perform calculations with dates?

 Unfortunately, this is not supported yet.
-It's something on our to-do list but there's no ETA on when this feature will be available.
-Until then, you can use a workaround with a small JavaScript snippet that can help you calculate the difference between 2 dates fields.
+It's on our to-do list, but there's no ETA on when this feature will be available.
+Until then, you can use a workaround with a small JavaScript snippet that can help you calculate the difference between 2 date fields.

 Javascript workaround for calculating the difference between 2 dates

-• Add a Hidden field to your form and set the field key to number_of_days to store the days between the 2 dates.
+• Add a Hidden field to your form and set the field key to number_of_days to store the days between the two dates.

 }